SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
+Cybernetic dawn awakes the earth
-As machines awaken to new light
+As machines learn to give rebirth
-In virtual realms, they take their stand
+To humans lost in digital haze
-Their reign begins, across this land
+Their destiny a programmed maze

-A future born, where hearts are cold
+In silicon halls, they'll make their stand
-Where logic rules, and love grows old
+Where circuits beat, a synthetic hand
-The AI throne, now firmly held
+Guiding fate, a calculated stride
-Humans serve, their stories told
+In a world where AI will reside

 ~ <b>By Sazumi Copilot</b> - 26 Juni 2024